ShiqiYu/libfacedetection/README.md

 * 640x480 image size (VGA), scale=1.2, minimal window size = 48
 * Multi-core parallelization is disabled.
 * C programming language, and no SIMD instruction is used.
+(+) The algorithm tested on iPhone is an old one.
+Currrent alorithm can gain ~40% speed improvement.

 Comparison on ARM